Sydney-Informatics-Hub/Germline-ShortV/README.md

 # Cite us to support us!

-The Somatic-ShortV pipeline can be cited as DOI: https://doi.org/10.48546/workflowhub.workflow.143.1
+The Germline-ShortV pipeline can be cited as DOI: https://doi.org/10.48546/workflowhub.workflow.143.1

 If you use our pipelines, please cite us: